Craven Park, Hull: History

 The COVID-19 pandemic saw all Super League teams play behind closed doors at two neutral venues for a majority of the 2020 season and two rounds of the 2021 season, with only a handful of matches being played with no fans at Craven Park in 2021.
 When crowds returned to season ticket holders only in May 2021, initial restrictions on crowd capacity saw the club erect a temporary seated stand over the disused South Stand, allowing a socially-distanced capacity of 6,000.
-The temporary stand was removed following the lifting of social distancing restrictions and replaced with a food and entertainment area on the site named 'Craven Streat'; another 1,000-seat temporary stand was erected in September 2024 due to very high ticket demand ahead of Hull KR's last regular match of the 2024 Super League season, and will be reinstated again in August 2025 due to consecutive home sellouts during the 2025 Super League season.
+The temporary stand was removed following the lifting of social distancing restrictions and replaced with a food and entertainment area on the site named 'Craven Streat'; another 1,000-seat temporary stand was erected in September 2024 due to very high ticket demand ahead of Hull KR's last regular match of the 2024 Super League season, and was reinstated again in August 2025 due to consecutive home sellouts during the 2025 Super League season.

 Ownership

 Craven Park and the adjacent land surrounding the stadium had previously been owned and operated by both Hull City Council and Kingston Community Developments Ltd, who had held a 250-year lease of the stadium, since Hull Kingston Rovers was rescued from administration in 2000.
 Following a period of negotiations between the club and Hull City Council, Hull Kingston Rovers purchased full ownership of the stadium in March 2022, with the option to purchase 15 acres of surrounding land also included in the deal.

 With Craven Park under the ownership of Hull Kingston Rovers, the club has begun redeveloping or improving parts of the ground.
-The Roger Millward West Stand is planned to be demolished and replaced with a new structure capable of hosting corporate facilities, while the club has also proposed to Hull City Council to rename Poorhouse Lane, the single access road for Craven Park, to Phil Lowe Way.
-Further plans were submitted in June 2025 for the development of a sports village on land to the east of the stadium, which includes three new rugby league training pitches, indoor netball and basketball and outdoor padel courts, as well as a retail park along Preston Road with 400 car parking spaces.
+The Roger Millward West Stand is planned to be demolished and replaced with a new structure capable of hosting corporate facilities, while further plans were submitted in June 2025 for the development of a sports village on land to the east of the stadium, which will include three new rugby league training pitches, indoor netball and basketball and outdoor padel courts, and a retail park along Preston Road with 400 car parking spaces.

+On 10 December 2025, Poorhouse Lane, the single access road to Craven Park from Preston Road, was renamed to Phil Lowe Way, with special red and white street signs installed by Hull City Council to replace the standard black and white signs.